MohamedBa3ly/Asteroid-Radar-App-FWD-Projects/README.md

 The resulting output of the project will be two screens: a Main screen with a list of all the detected asteroids and a Details screen that is going to display the data of that asteroid once it´s selected in the Main screen list.
 The main screen will also show the NASA image of the day to make the app more striking.

-The first step is to get an API Key from NASA :  https://api.nasa.gov/
+You will need API Key from NASA  :  https://api.nasa.gov/

+Put your API KEY in Constants ( you will see the comment )